aaryapatil01/CS4395_Portfolio/README.md

 This is our sixth assignment.
 We worked in teams of 2 to build a web crawler and do web scraping with Beautiful Soup and other APIs.

 You can access my code [here](https://github.com/aaryapatil01/CS4395_Portfolio/blob/main/Assignment%206/main.py) and the document explaining it more in depth [here](https://github.com/aaryapatil01/CS4395_Portfolio/blob/main/Assignment%206/Overview_of_Corpus_Creation.pdf).

+## Portfolio Assignment: Text Classification (Assignment 7)
+This is our seventh assignment.
+We had to find a text classification data set and perform Naïve Bayes, Logistic Regression, and Neural Networks algorithms on the data.

+You can access my python notebook [here](https://github.com/aaryapatil01/CS4395_Portfolio/blob/main/Assignment%207/HLT_Text_Classification.pdf).